 For these reasons, in 2024, we hired a Sustainability Officer, who develops and implements our sustainability initiatives and policies, and acts as a collaborative interface within our functional departments to integrate sustainability into daily operations and culture.
 She will monitor compliance with environmental regulations and standards, build relationships and lead communications with key stakeholders with respect to ESG, and over time, develop and provide sustainability awareness training within Tristel.
-With this, we can ensure consistent implementation of our sustainability strategy to be aligned across the Group.
+This will help ensure consistent implementation of our sustainability strategy, to be aligned across the Group.

-About this Report
+About this report

 Through this ESG report, we provide insight into our sustainability strategy and performance.
 It is our goal to meet the expectations of our diverse stakeholder groups, inform the broader public about our efforts, and to ensure our goals are appropriate and achievable.
-This report is designed to provide a transparent account of our ESG performance, with the goals developing over time, whilst ensuring accuracy and accountability.
+This report is designed to provide a transparent account of our ESG performance, with the goals developing over time, while ensuring accuracy and accountability.

-We are reporting upon the year ended 30 June 2024, and to demonstrate the development of our sustainability performance, we also provide information from previous years.
+We are reporting upon the year ended 30 June 2024.
+And to demonstrate the development of our sustainability performance, we also provide information from previous years.
 This report encompasses the Tristel Group and all its subsidiaries, unless otherwise stated.
 We will publish this ESG report annually.

 In some parts of this report, we use forward-looking statements in relation to activities and projects planned.
-These are identified by words such as "we plan", "we intend", or "we want".
+These are identified by words such as 'we plan', 'we intend', or 'we want'.
 These forward-looking statements are subject to several risks and uncertainties in the dynamic and volatile business environment.
 Despite these challenges, we endeavour to make estimates based on realistic and probable assumptions.